NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/amulet-of-kinships-strength.md

 usage: "worn"
 license: "ORC"
 identify:
 description: "This weighty brass disk is inscribed with the ancestral names of its previous owners and now includes your own.
 When worn, it rests against your chest with a heavy warmth, a reminder of the strength of those who came before you.
 While worn and invested, you gain a +2 item bonus to Will saves.
-This bonus increases to +3 if the effect has the fear trait.  **Activate—Strengthen Resolve** `pf2:1`  **Frequency** once per day  * * *  **Effect** You extend your resolve to your allies, casting [[Spells/Strength of Mind|Strength of Mind]] on up to three willing targets."
+This bonus increases to +3 if the effect has the fear trait.  "
-powerTitle:
+powerTitle: "Strenghten Resolve"
-actionEconomy:
+actionEconomy: 1
 type:
-frequency:
+frequency: "oncer per day"
 trigger:
-mechanics:
+mechanics: "You extend your resolve to your allies, casting [[Strength of Mind]] on up to three willing targets."
 powerTitle2:
 actionEconomy2:
 type2: